Contact Us

 — Kassie

 Kassie Mariel Smart lives in the neighborhood of the Mi Esperanza center.
-One day she was looking for a beauty salon to get her haircut, and she found Pao-Pao Beauty Salon.
-Paola, the owner, is our cosmetology instructor, and told her all about Mi Esperanza's courses.
+One day, she was looking for a beauty salon to get her haircut, and she found Pao-Pao Beauty Salon.
+Paola, the owner, is our cosmetology instructor, and she told her all about Mi Esperanza's courses.

 Kassie with Sharon Surette and Tanya Matthewson from Sisters Unidas completing a continuing education course.